-This policy applies to anyone using or possessing any tobacco/tobacco-like,vaping products or nicotine products, including electronic cigarettes or electronic smoking devices (vaping) in any Weymouth Public Schools building or on any Weymouth Public Schools grounds before, during or after regular school hours, 7 days a week, 365 days a year.
-Students are not to possess-or smoke any tobacco products on school grounds.
+This policy applies to anyone using or possessing any tobacco/tobacco-like, vaping products or nicotine products, including electronic cigarettes or electronic smoking devices (vaping) in any Weymouth Public Schools building or on any Weymouth Public Schools grounds before, during or after regular school hours, 7 days a week, 365 days a year.
 The loss of sports and school activities will not end with the academic year.
 It will be carried out on a rolling 12 month period and will carry on to the next academic year to fulfill the policies guidelines, if needed.

-For the intent of this policy, graduation will not be considered an activity that could be lost as a result of a violation.
 Examples of school activities would be school dances, clubs, school governance and attendance at all other school sponsored activities.

-First offense:
+First Offense:

-\$100.00 fine in accordance with M.G.L. chapter 270 sec 22 (m) (1), sec 22 (m) (2)
+\$100 fine in accordance with M.G.L. chapter 270 sec 22 (m) (1), sec 22 (m) (2)

-- 2 weeks out of any sports an/or any school related activity in which the student is involved.
-This will include any practices that may be required.
-If any activity or club meets only once a month, the loss of that activity or club would be one meeting or practice Students will be prohibited from attending a club or activity for one meeting or practice from the date of the incident. - Consistent with MIAA rules, student will miss 25% of season Student Athletes will be disciplined according to MIAA guidelines
+- Students will be prohibited from attending a club or activity for one meeting or practice from the date of the incident. - Student Athletes will be disciplined according to MIAA guidelines - · Parental Notification - 1 day of Independent Work Station

-- Smoking cessation program will be offered.

-- Parental notification.

-- 1 day of Independent Work Station

-Second offense: (within a period of 3 years)
+Second Offense: (within a period of 3 years)

+\$200.00 fine.

-- \$200.00 fine. - 12 weeks out of any school sports and/or any school related activity in which the student is involved.
-This will include any practices that may be required.
-Students will be prohibited from attending a club or activity for two meetings or practices from the date of the incident. - Smoking cessation DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 12 day of Independent Work Station. - Loss of leadership role for any sports team, activity, club or school governance position. - Student Athletes will be disciplined according to MIAA guidelines
+- Students will be prohibited from attending a club or activity for two meetings or practices from the date of the incident. - DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 2 day of Independent Work Station. - Loss of leadership role for any activity, club or school governance position. - Student Athletes will be disciplined according to MIAA guidelines